Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 console is connected to the USB serial port of Teensy.
 So you just have to find a terminal software to connect to it.
 A good open source terminal is [Tera Term](http://www.teraterm.org/).
-Note that when using Teensy USB connection, you can use any baud-rate, this as no real effect.
+Note that when using Teensy USB connection, you can use any baud-rate on PC side, this as no real effect.

 At the first power-up, before having configured MicronetToNMEA, console should go directly to the configuration menu.
 If this is not the case,